Home

 what is acne?

 What is Acne?
 Acne occurs when hormones or other substances disturbs the regular or normal functions of the skins oil glands, otherwise known as sebaceous glands, and hair follicles.
 The disturbance leads to clog pores and outbreaks of pimples or zits.

 The most common places affected are the face, neck, back, chest and shoulders.
 Even though it's not serious as a health threat, it can cause an a lot of emotional distress and may lead to some permanent scarring.

 How does acne develop?

 Acne develops in the pores of hair follicles when the oily substance called sebum that can normally empty onto the skin through the opening in the follicle becomes clogged.
+There are special cells lining the follicle called keratinocytes, that together with the hair and sebum may produce a plug, producing an early sign of acne.

 The plug asked to prevent the sebum from reaching the surface of the skin, and the next tier of oil and sells allow a bacteria that normally lives on the skin to grow inside the plugged follicle.